 Supplementing with the mineral improved chances of successful conception by 56 percent.
-And a second study that included 69 infertile men with low levels of the mineral, found selenium supplementation could significantly improve sub-par sperm motility associated with testosterone deficiency.
+And a second study that included 690 infertile men with low levels of the mineral, found selenium supplementation could significantly improve sub-par sperm motility associated with testosterone deficiency.
 Moreover, 11 percent of the men successfully impregnated their partners during the trial!
-Bonus: Brazil nuts are one of the 20 Healthy Fats to Make You Thin!
+Bonus: Brazil nuts are one of the healthy fats to make you thin!

 Recent University of Texas findings suggests that men who drink two to three cups of java a day—or 85 to 170 milligrams of caffeine from other beverages—are 42 percent less likely to have erectile dysfunction than those who consume less of the stimulant.
 And those who throw back four to seven cups were 39 percent less likely to have the condition.

 The trend holds true among overweight, obese and hypertensive men, but not for those with diabetes, a condition that often causes the issue.
 So, how exactly does drinking coffee keep things going strong?
 The scientists say that the stimulant triggers a series of reactions in the body that ultimately increase blood flow to the penis.
-For more benefits of java, check out our exclusive report 25 Things That Happen to Your Body When You Drink Coffee!
+For more benefits of java, check out our exclusive report effects of coffee on the body!

 “Spinach is rich in magnesium, a mineral that decreases inflammation in blood vessels, increasing blood flow,” explains Cassie Bjork, RD, LD, of Healthy Simple Life.
 And when it comes to a man, blood flow is everything.
 “Increased blood flow drives blood to the extremities, which, like Viagra, can increase arousal and make sex more pleasurable,” says psychotherapist and sex expert Tammy Nelson, PhD.
 Spinach is also rich in folate, which increases blood flow to the nether regions, helping to protect your guy against age-related sexual issues.
-Speaking of, don’t miss these The 24 Best Supplements for Your Penis.
+Speaking of, don’t miss these best supplements for your penis.

 Watermelon is one of the richest natural sources of L-citrulline, an amino acid that can help make your erection harder.
 Once it’s in the body, it converts to L-arginine, stimulating the production of nitric oxide, which increases blood flow to the penis, strengthening erections.

 Thanks to the pine nuts that provide its base, this sauce is rich in zinc.
 Men with higher levels in their system have been shown to have higher sex drives than those with lower levels.
-Pine nuts are also a good source of magnesium, which boosts testosterone and helps keep sperm healthy and viable.
+Pine nuts are also a good source of magnesium, which boosts testosterone and helps keep sperm healthy and viable, according to the International Journal of Endocrinology.
 We love to mix pesto with zoodles, fresh basil, chopped tomatoes and grilled chicken—super delish!
-For even more spiralizer recipes, check out these 21 Mouthwatering Spiralizer Recipes!

 A study published in the International Journal of Impotence Research discovered that pomegranate juice, which is rich in antioxidants that support blood flow, can help improve erectile dysfunction.
 Though this study was funded by POM Wonderful, animal studies have also shown that the elixir improves long-term erectile response, so it’s definitely worth a shot–literally.
 Knock a shot back or water your juice down a bit: One cup of tart POM Wonderful packs 31 grams of sugar.